Fernanda Eberstadt

-Fernanda Eberstadt (born 1960 in New York City) is an American writer.
+Fernanda "Nenna" Eberstadt (born 1960 in New York City) is an American writer living in France.

 Early life

-She is the daughter of two patrons of New York City's avant-garde, Frederick Eberstadt, a photographer and psychotherapist, and Isabel Eberstadt, a writer.
+Eberstadt is the daughter of two patrons of New York City's avant-garde, Frederick Eberstadt, a fashion photographer and psychotherapist, and Isabel Nash Eberstadt, a writer.
 Her paternal grandfather was Ferdinand Eberstadt, a Wall Street financier and adviser to presidents; her maternal grandfather was the poet Ogden Nash.
 One of her brothers, Nicholas Eberstadt, is a scholar at the American Enterprise Institute.

 She went to the Brearley School in New York City.
 As a teenager, she worked at Andy Warhol's Factory and for Diana Vreeland at the Metropolitan Museum of Art.
-Her first published piece was a profile in Andy Warhol's "Interview" in 1979 of the travel writer Bruce Chatwin.
+Her first published piece was a profile in Andy Warhol's Interview Magazine in 1979 of the travel writer Bruce Chatwin.

 At age eighteen, Eberstadt moved to the United Kingdom, where she was one of the first women to attend Magdalen College, Oxford, from which she graduated in 1982.